RyuuSlayer/AdventureCraft/README.md

 Contributing

-1.Create a fork of the TaleCraft repository.
+1.Create a fork of the AdventureCraft repository.

 2.Commit changes to that fork of yours.